 Fitted diapers are the absorbent component of a 2-piece cloth diaper.
-These are contoured cloth diapers that will sit directly against your baby’s skin and will be the part of the diaper that absorbs liquid.
+These contoured absorbent cloth diapers that either snap closed or uses hook & loop, Aplix or Velcro and will sit directly against your baby’s skin. .
 When paired with a waterproof cover, you have a complete cloth diaper – one part absorbent and one part waterproof.

 Diaper covers are the waterproof components of cloth diapers.
-Sometimes attached and sometimes separate, diaper covers are an essential part of cloth diapers; they keep messes contained and prevent leaking.
+Sometimes part of an attached to a diapers as in an AIO or sometimes separate,as in an AI2 or as a separate unit to go with a fitted or sized diaper or with a flat or pre fold diapers.
+Diaper covers are an essential part of cloth diapers; they keep messes contained and prevent leaking.

 Flat diapers are the most traditional and basic type of diaper.
 These are diapers that lie flat regularly and can be folded to fit.
 Flat Diapers can come in the form of cotton flannel squares or cotton prefolds.
 When combined with a waterproof cover, a flat diaper makes a complete absorbent and waterproof diaper.